Southwest Guilford High School

 Southwest Guilford High School is a secondary school in High Point, North Carolina, United States established in 1979.
 It serves grades nine through twelve.
 The school was recently renovated and expanded to add more class rooms, a media center, and a gymnasium.
 The new gymnasium is the largest high school gym in Guilford County.
 The gym is named after long time SW Guilford teacher and coach Jim Coggins.

 Athletics

+Southwest Guilford is a member of the North Carolina High School Athletic Association (NCHSAA) and are classified as a 7A school.
+The school is a part of the Metro 6A/7A Conference.

 The Southwest Guilford Athletic program is led by athletic director Brindon Christman.
-The SW teams are known as the "Cowboys and Cowgirls."
+The Southwest Guilford sport teams are known as the "Cowboys and Cowgirls."
 The school colors are kelly green, black and white.
-However, when the school was first started the colors were brown, kelly green, and white.
+However, when the school was first started, the colors were brown, kelly green, and white.

-Southwest has rivalries with the Ragsdale High School Tigers, as well as crosstown schools T. Wingate Andrews High School and High Point Central High School.
+The school has rivalries with Ragsdale High School, as well as crosstown schools T. Wingate Andrews High School and High Point Central High School.

-Southwest has claimed state championships in nine different sports.
-The four latest are Volleyball in 2006, Men's Indoor Track in 2009, Women's Basketball in 2011, and Men's Basketball in 2017.

-Southwest has enjoyed success of late in Men's Basketball, Women's Basketball, Men's and Women's Tennis, Baseball, and Men's and Women's Soccer winning numerous conference championships.
-The Women's Basketball team won the Piedmont Triad 3A Conference Championship in 2007-2008 under Head Coach Duane Willis.
-It was the school's first women's basketball conference championship in 11 years.
-In the 2009-2010 season the Cowgirls went to a 20-6 final record winning the Piedmont Triad 4A Conference Championship as well as the Conference Tournament Title.
-Women's basketball followed that season up with 4A State Championship in 2011.
-The team's final record was 30-2.

-The Men's Indoor Track team claimed the 1A/2A/3A State Championship in 2009.

-Notable outstanding athletes from SW are Olympic and professional soccer player Eddie Pope, MLS standout Clyde Simms (currently with the D.C.
-United), NFL Defensive Back Brian Williams, and NFL player Stefon Adams.